Cubic Dirac operator for $U_q(\mathfrak{sl}_2)$: Introduction

 We can now use~$D$ to define the Dirac cohomology of a (Harish-Chandra) $(\fg,K)$-module~$M$.
 Let~$S$ be a spin module for~$\Cl(\fp)$. ($S$ is constructed as $S=\bigwedge\fp^+$ for $\fp^+\subset\fp$ a~maximal isotropic subspace, with $\fp^+\subset \Cl(\fp)$ acting by wedging, and an~opposite isotropic subspace~$\fp^-$ acting by contractions.)
 The Dirac operator~$D$ acts on~$M\otimes S$, and we define the Dirac cohomology of~$M$ as

-$H_D(M)$ is a module for the spin double cover~$\tilde{K}$ of~$K$.
+(Note that the definition of $H_D(M)$ makes sense for any $\fg$-module~$M$.) $H_D(M)$ is a module for the spin double cover~$\tilde{K}$ of~$K$.
 It is finite-dimensional if~$M$ is of finite length.
 If~$M$ is unitary, then~$D$ is skew self adjoint with respect to an~inner product.
 In that case,

 and~$D^2\leq 0$ (Parthasarathy's Dirac inequality).

 In~\cite{AlekseevMeinrenken2000}, Alekseev and Meinrenken developed a~nonstandard noncommutative equivariant de~Rham theory for homogeneous manifolds equipped with a~transitive action of a~Lie group~$G$.
 This led to the construction of a~noncommutative Weil algebra related to the Lie algebra~$\fg$ of~$G$